Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 SAFEST TODDLER TRAMPOLINE

-It kind of sucks that tots and toddlers can’t have fun on a full-sized trampoline.
+Tots and toddlers love trampolines but can’t have fun on a full-sized trampoline.
 I had no idea why this was.
 But turns out, there is a higher chance toddlers get fractures, and dislocations on a full-size trampoline.

 Which is why the Little Tikes 3” made is on our #1 list for safest trampolines for toddlers.
 When I set up this trampoline and tested it the first thing I noticed was the handle, which is great for stability.
 You know to hold onto when they hobble along.

-I also loved the fact that there are no springs that could cause potential injuries.
-But enough of that, let us get into the product review:
+I also loved the fact that there are no springs that could cause potential injuries:

 Little Tikes 3” Product Review